cryptopunksnotdead/cryptopunksnotdead.github.io/sandbox/draw/README.md

   <script src="https://cryptopunksnotdead.github.io/sandbox/designs.js"></script>
 ```

-## Step 2 - For every punk that you want to draw add a canvas element
+## Step 2 - For every punk that you want to draw add a canvas

-Let's draw two punks - the first in the original 24x24 format (zoom = 1) and the second with a 8x zoom.
+Let's draw two punks - the first  (alien with headband) in the original 24x24 format (zoom = 1)
+and the second (zombie with knitted cap and laser eyes) with a 8x zoom.
 Add in the body of your web page
-to canvas elements with ids:
+to canvas "placeholder" elements with (unique) ids (e.g. `punk`, `punk8x`):

 ``` html
    <canvas id='punk'></canvas>